-- Allegations or concerns about colleagues (including supply staff) and visitors must be reported directly to the Head Teacher/Principal. - If the concern relates to Head Teacher/Principal it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required, - In the event that allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency.
+- Allegations or concerns about colleagues (including supply staff) and visitors must be reported directly to the Head Teacher/Principal. - If the concern relates to Head Teacher/Principal it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required, - If there is a conflict of interest which inhibits this process of reporting, staff can report directly to the LADO. - In the event that allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency.